 Entertainment & More

 Look for some entertainment on stage at the new Coke Canopy, which is also home to a duo of “cabins” selling food & beverage (see menu listings above).
 The schedule for acts here is 1:30, 3, and 5 p.m. on event days, but that is weather permitting.
-Look for live entertainment here in the evenings during Howl-O-Scream as well.
+NOTE: This location is no longer available as the park makes the transition to Christmas Town.

 If you’re looking for a Bier Fest or beer-themed souvenir, head into Xcursions for a variety of apparel and novelty items in addition to their regular selection of merchandise (and the selection of cupcakes & drinks detailed in the section above).